nsoperations/Carthage/README.md

 Note: At this time `--cache-builds` is incompatible with `--use-submodules`.
 Using both will result in working copy and committed changes to your submodule dependency not being correctly rebuilt.
 See [#1785](https://github.com/Carthage/Carthage/issues/1785) for details.

+By default Carthage will use binary caching based on releases published in GitHub.
+However this fork adds a plugable caching mechanism exposed via the --cache-command option which can be supplied to all commands which execute carthage build (update, bootstrap, build).
+Specify a custom executable with this --cache-command option to implement caching in a custom way or specify the environment variable CARTHAGE_CACHE_COMMAND to achieve the same.
+The executable will receive five environment variables from Carthage: [CARTHAGE_CACHE_DEPENDENCY_NAME, CARTHAGE_CACHE_DEPENDENCY_VERSION, CARTHAGE_CACHE_BUILD_CONFIGURATION, CARTHAGE_CACHE_SWIFT_VERSION, CARTHAGE_CACHE_TARGET_FILE_PATH]

+The executable should resolve a binary zip file as produced via the carthage archive command (or carthage build --archive) compatible with the specified dependency options (name, version, build config, swift toolchain version) and should move the file to the file path denoted by the CARTHAGE_CACHE_TARGET_FILE_PATH environment variable.

+If successful the executable should exit with 0 exit code, else a non-zero exit code has to be produced.

 ### Bash/Zsh/Fish completion

 Auto completion of Carthage commands and options are available as documented in [Bash/Zsh/Fish Completion][Bash/Zsh/Fish Completion].